 White tea is a true tea and the least processed, making it a delicate tea that packs a punch when it comes to health benefits.
 White tea benefits include preventing tooth decay, promoting healthy skin and hair and increased energy and alertness.
 Drinking a cup a day can help prevent things like the common cold and eliminate free radicals that can cause an array of ailments from acne to cancer.

 White tea comes from the Camellia sinensis plant just like black tea, green tea and oolong tea.
+It is one fo the five tea types that are called true teas.
 Before the white tea leaves open, the buds are harvested for the production of white tea.
 These buds are usually covered by minuscule white hairs, which lend their name to tea.
 White tea is mainly harvested in the Fujian province of China, but there are also producers in Sri Lanka, India, Nepal and Thailand.